-You elect to contribute $5,200 into your FSA for the year beginning January 1, and to make contributions of $100 per weekly pay period over the next year.
-You undergo IVF treatments on January 1, incurring $5,200 or more in costs.
-The entire $5,200 is payable immediately by your employer - before you make your first contribution.
+You elect to contribute $5,000 into two FSA plans for the year beginning January 1, and to make contributions of almost $100 per weekly over the next year.
+You undergo IVF treatments on January 1, incurring $5,000 or more in costs.
+The entire $5,000 is payable immediately by your employer – before you make your first contribution.
 Your obligation is to continue making $100 contributions over the next twelve months directly from your paycheck.

 Your $100 weekly payroll deduction reduces the amount you pay in FICA, Federal and State income taxes.
 Not only have you given yourself an interest free IVF loan, you cut your costs by 1/3 or more at the same time.